wp-plugins/gm-block-bots/readme.txt

 3. That's it!
 No options to configure; semalt and their friends will start being blocked immediately.

 == Changelog ==

+= 1.1.1 =
+* Minor update for compatibility with older versions of PHP

 = 1.1 =
 * Added simple-share-buttons.com, clicksor.com, 7makemoneyonline.com and ilovevitaly.com